coinjinja/slate/source/index.html.md

 You can post a update of your ICO project via this endpoint.

 Your update won't be reflected in our website immediately.
-You can check the review status of the update using the [Get a Specific ICO Update](#get-a-specific-ico-update) API with the update ID given in the response of your request.
+You can check the review status of the update using the [Get a specific ICO update](#get-a-specific-ico-update) API with the update ID given in the response of your request.

 ### HTTP Request